MarcoSantonastasi/golang_challenge/README.md

 This is to ensure data consistency.
 Direct manipulation of tables could be easily prevented by implementing RLS rules in a further development sprint, so it has been forgone for now.

 ### Executables
-The 'cmd/server' exposes a method 'NewBid()' that calls specialised methods on the db to handle the business requirement of checking and adjuducating fulfilling bids in order of "First come, first adjudicated"
+The 'cmd/server' exposes a method 'NewBid()' that calls specialised methods on the db to handle the business requirement of checking and adjudicating fulfilling bids in order of "First come, first adjudicated".

+The '.cmd/client' runs a series of methods on the server that should reproduce a typical interaction.
+It hits listing endpoints to retrieve all invoices, investors, issuers and bids.
+It creates a new invoice and a bid.

 ## Work Log